lasmate/Ao3-S-cli/README.md

 ### Final goals

 - [ ] make a working scraper for the website
+- [ ] refactor an add a central menu functin to make it easier to add new features and streamline the code
 - [ ] use as little dependencies as possible
 - [ ] make it as posix compliant as possible
 - [ ] make it easy to use for any OS